VJMReichenbach/dotFiles/docs/installation.md

 ______________________________________________________________________

 A few programs I use are only in the [AUR](https://aur.archlinux.org/).
-To install them automatically, use a packman wrapper like [yay](https://github.com/Jguer/yay).
+To install them automatically, use a pacman wrapper like [yay](https://github.com/Jguer/yay).
 Then you can install them all at once:

 ```bash